 The Application does not discard the session id after some amount of time or logging out.
 It fails to prevent session-id value.

 Prevention: Invalidate the session-id after predetermined time or log off.

 User authentication credentials are not protected when stored

 If the stored user credentials are stolen, then it can be used by any unauthorized entity to gain access to the system.

 Prevention: All the credentials should be hashed and then stored.

 Session-ids are in URL

-Prevention: Make sure all the information is sent into the body part of post request.
+Prevention: Make sure all the information is sent into the body part of the post request.

 Here are some examples of weak authentication protection on one of the test web application.

-Affected items: Login page (If breached than whole website may be at risk)
+Affected items: Login page (If breached then whole website may be at risk)